bpolaszek/bentools-etl/README.md

 composer require bentools/etl:^3.0@alpha
 ```

-_Warning: version 3.0 is a complete rewrite and a involves major BC breaks.
+_Warning: version 3.0 is a complete rewrite and a involves important BC breaks.
 Don't upgrade from `^2.0` unless you know what you're doing!_

 Usage
 -----

-To sum up, you will apply _transformations_ onto an `iterable` of "anythings" in order to _load_ them in some place.
+To sum up, you will apply _transformations_ onto an `iterable` of any _things_ in order to _load_ them in some place.
 Sometimes your `iterable` is ready to go, sometimes you just don't need to perform transformations, but anyway you need to load that data somewhere.

 Let's start with a really simple example: